indonesiaopennetwork/ion-onix/testnet/README.md

 The collections are ordered to reflect a typical beckn transaction flow (for example: `discover` → `on_discover` → `select` → `on_select`, and so on).
 Run them in sequence for an end-to-end test.

+**IMPORTANT: Everytime you want to change settings.env and run configure.sh, the older configurations have to be dropped.
+So run `git checkout .` from the testnet folder so the config files that have changed are reset.
+After that run the configure.sh file**

 ## Running with in-built subscriber details
 If you do not have devlabs access yet and want to run the network with default values, that is supported.
 You just need a subset of the above steps.
 Here are the steps you need to do.